 The emerging vision for the Church of England envisages the church becoming younger and more diverse, having a mixed ecology of church and to grow missionary disciples.
 We emphasise everyday faith, evangelism, worship and pastoral care.
 However, to fulfil all these aspirations, also requires a serious attempt to tell the Christian story more pro-actively in public, and to defend and proclaim that faith intelligently and imaginatively in our current climate.
-While public media tends to listen to the Church when it speaks on political issues or engages in social action, it has been harder to get much hearing in public discourse for the heart of the church's core message centred on Jesus Christ, and the creative, imaginative culture-shaping power of the Christian gospel.
-We need a serious engagement with a kind of broad cultural witness that underpins the Church's evangelistic and church-building efforts and aims to transform the public narrative about Christian faith.
+While public media tends to listen to the Church when it speaks on political issues or engages in social action, it has been harder to get much hearing in public discourse for the heart of the church's core message centred on Jesus Christ, and the creative, imaginative culture-shaping power of the Church's evangelistic and church-building efforts and aims to transform the public narrative about Christian faith.